vvverma/vvverma.github.io/pi400-use-ipad-pro-display.md

 [Back to Main Page](README.md)
-# Ipad Pro as a Display to Pi400-Keyboard Over USB-C
+# Use Ipad Pro Display for Pi400-Keyboard

 * TOC
 {:toc}